mas-bandwidth/gafferongames/content/post/how_the_go_stone_moves.md

 Next we want to add gravity.

 To do this we need to change velocity each frame by some amount downwards due to gravity.
 Change in velocity is known as acceleration.
-Gravity provides a constant acceleration of 9.8 meters per-second, per-second, or 98 centimeters per-second, per-second in our case because we're working in centimeters.
+Gravity provides a constant acceleration of 9.8 meters per-second, per-second, or in our case, 98 centimeters per-second, per-second because we're working in centimeters.

 Acceleration due to gravity is also a vector.
-Since gravity pulls objects down the acceleration vector is (0,-98,0).
+Since gravity pulls objects down, the acceleration vector is (0,-98,0).
 Remember, +y axis is up, so -y is down.

 So how much does gravity accelerate the go stone in 1/60th of a second?
 Well, 98 * 1/60 = 1.633...
 Hey wait.
 This is exactly what we did with velocity to get position!